-Eligibility for EI services must be determined before the initial and annual IFSPs are written.
-Eligibility is established when the child has either a 25% or greater delay, in at least one of the five areas of development, on an approved evaluation tool, a documented diagnosis likely to lead to developmental delay, or for the
+Eligibility for El services must be determined before the initial and annual IFSPs are written.
+Eligibility is established when the child has either a 25% or greater delay, in at least one of the five areas of development, on two approved evaluations, a documented diagnosis likely to lead to developmental delay, or for the initial eligibility, by Informed Clinical Opinion.
+If Informed Clinical Opinion is used, eligibility must be established by